 By Steve Newton

-Thirty years ago today–on June 28, 1985–the Georgia Straight newspaper published my interview with Supertramp drummer Bob Seibenberg.
+On June 28, 1985, the Georgia Straight newspaper published my interview with Supertramp drummer Bob Seibenberg.
 That’s no big whoop in the grand scheme of things, but at the time the band has just released its first album without original member Roger Hodgson, Brother Where You Bound, so there was interest in how it would sound (and sell) without the guy who’d written and sung its biggest hits.

 I remember the local A&M Records rep drove me out to Vancouver airport to interview Seibenberg at a bar there.
 That was pretty unusual.
 I was impressed when the drummer told me that his brother-in-law–who plays guitar along with David Gilmour on the title track–was Scott Gorham of Thin Lizzy fame.